Akil Baddoo: Detroit Tigers

 On August 11, Baddoo was placed on the 7-day concussion protocol injured list, following a collision with center fielder Derek Hill the previous night.
 Baddoo was activated off the injured list on August 23.
 Baddoo finished the 2021 season hitting .259 with 13 home runs and 55 RBI, while stealing 18 bases in 22 attempts.
 Baddoo earned the Detroit Tigers-Detroit Sports Media Association 2021 Rookie of the Year award.

 Baddoo made the 2022 Opening day roster and began the season as the Tigers' center fielder.
 On May 9, he was sent down to Triple-A Toledo Mud Hens after posting a .140 average.
 After hitting .300 with a .405 on-base percentage in 30 games with Toledo, he was recalled to the Tigers on July 11.
 He finished the season hitting .204 with 2 home runs.

 Baddoo was optioned to Toledo to begin the 2023 season, and was called up on April 8, after Austin Meadows was placed on the 10-day injured list.
 He played in 112 games for Detroit, batting .218/.310/.372 with 11 home runs, 34 RBI, and 14 stolen bases.

 Baddoo was again optioned to Triple–A Toledo to begin the 2024 season.
 In 31 games for Detroit, he batted .137/.220/.301 with two home runs, five RBI, and one stolen base.
 Baddoo was designated for assignment following the signing of Alex Cobb on December 10, 2024.
 He cleared waivers and was sent outright to Toledo on December 17.

 On February 20, 2025, Baddoo underwent surgery to repair a hamate hook fracture in his right hand, necessitating a recovery of at least 4-to-8 weeks.
 After returning from the injury, he batted .245 with seven home runs and 15 RBI across 28 games for Toledo and the Single-A Lakeland Flying Tigers.
 On May 14, the Tigers selected Baddoo's contract, adding him to their active roster.
 In seven appearances for Detroit, he went 2-for-17 (.118) with one RBI and one stolen base.
 Baddoo was designated for assignment by the Tigers on June 6.
 He cleared waivers and accepted an outright assignment to Triple-A Toledo on June 10.
 Baddoo elected free agency on October 14.

+Milwaukee Brewers

+On December 11, 2025, Baddoo signed a one-year contract with the Milwaukee Brewers.
+On March 24, 2026, Baddoo was placed on the 60-day injured list due to a left quad strain.
+On May 24, the Brewers activated Baddoo and optioned him to the Triple-A Nashville Sounds.